 You’re Lonely and Upset over your Spouse’s Emotional Distance

 Old way: There you go again, refusing to talk to me.
 Can’t you ever show a little kindness, a little consideration?
 You must have a heart of stone.
 All I do is take care of your needs, and you never even say thank you.
 Marriage is a two-way street, you know.
-If you’d tear yourself away from your precious TV and just talk to me once in a while, maybe we could have a relationship.
+If you’d tear yourself away from your precious TV or phone and just talk to me once in a while, maybe we could have a relationship.
 Why do I even try?

 Why it doesn’t work: While criticizing your spouse, these words actually make it all about you.
 They blame your spouse for your unhappiness and assume your spouse doesn’t care.
 Your spouse is certain to respond defensively.
 These words close the door to connecting, and blames your spouse for the entire problem.
 They make understanding and connection even less likely than before.

 Healthier option: Honey, I’m feeling really stressed.
 It would help a lot to talk with you.
 When you keep paying attention to the TV or phone instead of focusing on me I feel unheard and lonely.
 I know you need time to relax, but would you find a way to give me some undivided attention?
 You don’t have to fix anything.
 When you listen to me it truly helps, and I really need that from you right now.

 Why it works: These words show what about your spouse’s present behavior is hurtful, and what your spouse could do that would make things better.
 (That helps men, especially, know how to respond.)
 This shows your spouse that you value who they are to you, and makes a simple specific request.
 It makes your spouse part of the solution while respecting their needs also.